fajarkurnia0388/Sub-agent-mcp/local_provider/ide.md

 ## 💡 The Revolutionary Concept

-**What if your Cursor agent could masquerade as a local AI model that any IDE can use?**
+**What if your Cursor agent could share its AI capabilities like sharing WiFi?**

-The MCP Local Provider transforms the way we think about AI integration across development tools.
-Instead of each IDE needing its own AI integration, we create a **universal adapter** that makes Cursor agents appear as local model providers (like Ollama, vLLM, or LM Studio) to any compatible IDE.
+Think of Cursor as a laptop with WiFi (AI capabilities), and VoidEditor as a phone that needs internet.
+The MCP Local Provider acts like a hotspot, sharing Cursor's AI model with any IDE that needs it.
+VoidEditor thinks it's talking to a local model, but it's actually getting responses from your intelligent Cursor agent.

 ### The Elegant Solution